MuchiriKinyua/Denaco-Analytics/README.md

 ![clusters_plot](https://github.com/user-attachments/assets/c5eaebe7-c9a5-4867-94a5-3e968137f143)

 ## Interpretation
+The bubble chart displays revenue performance by region, using bubble size and position to represent quantity sold and revenue generated.
+Among all regions, the North stands out as the top performer, with the highest revenue (over 1,360,000 USD) and a relatively high quantity of sales, suggesting both strong demand and possibly high-value products.
+East and West regions show moderate performance, with similar revenue levels (~1,250,000 USD), though the West has slightly higher quantity sold, indicating more volume but possibly lower unit revenue.
+The South region lags behind, generating the lowest revenue (~1,150,000 USD) despite reasonable sales volume.
+These insights are valuable for strategic decision-making, as they highlight regions that may require targeted marketing, pricing review, or product adjustments to boost revenue and efficiency.

 # 8: Python - Machine Learning </br>
 Dataset Specifications: Product performance data with columns: Product (e.g., Product A, Product B,